Contact us

 After making landfall, Helene continued moving inland, leaving a trail of flood and wind destruction in Florida, South and North Carolina, Georgia, and Tennessee through the weekend.

-We delivered the first flood extent and depth analysis on September 28th, focusing on the west coast of Florida.
-Three more releases of our flood analysis have been produced since, covering additional areas in the Florida panhandle, Georgia, and the Southern Appalachians.
+We delivered the first flood extent and depth analysis on September 27th, focusing on the west coast of Florida.
+Since then, eight more releases of our flood analysis have been produced, covering additional areas in the Florida panhandle, Georgia, and the Southern Appalachians.

-Based on THE latest data from our fourth ANALYSIS RELEASE, over 100,000 buildings have been impacted across Florida, North Carolina, Tennessee, Georgia, Virginia, South Carolina, and West Virginia, with at least 10,000 buildings inundated by over 60 inches (5+ feet; 152+ centimeters) of water.
+Based on THE OBSERVED data from our fINAL, 9th ANALYSIS RELEASE, over 160,000 buildings have been impacted across Florida, North Carolina, Tennessee, Georgia, Virginia, South Carolina, and West Virginia, with approximately 17,000 buildings inundated by over 60 inches (5+ feet; 152+ centimeters) of water.

-Our team of flood experts continues to monitor the situation and analyze and process satellite data to provide near real-time flood extent and depth information to emergency management organizations, public authorities, and insurance companies in the region.
+Our team of flood experts closely monitored the situation and provided near real-time flood extent and depth information to emergency management organizations, public authorities, and insurance companies in the region.

-ICEYE data and analysis were featured in top-tier media, covering Hurricane Helene:
+ICEYE data and analysis were also featured in top-tier media, covering Hurricane Helene:

 Based on ICEYE's fourth analysis from September 30, hundreds of buildings have been inundated in Buncombe County, North Carolina.
 The visuals below, produced with Esri ArcGIS, show the flood's impact in and around Asheville, one of the hardest-hit cities.